SCrossfield/tidyData/README.md

 # tidyData
 Getting and Cleaning Data Assignment

+This document explains what happens in the run_analysis.R

+Aim: The aime of run_analysis.R is to transform the data as described in the Getting and Cleaning Data Assignment

+run_analysis.R does the following:
-run_analysis.R downloads a zip file of data as follows:
+First, it downloads a zip file of data as follows:

 Title: Human Activity Recognition Using Smartphones Dataset, Version 1.0